AndersDeath/diary2/000-current.md

 # 15 September - Friday - Yerevan - 351 day of immigration

 Finally today is Friday.
 I am a bit tiered as usual.
 I did a lot of work today.
 I was working on portfolio and other stuff.
 I decided to translate my two articles written in Russian to English.
+I also was coding a bit.